xesco/castools/docs/CASFILE.md

 For example: Load=0xC000, End=0xC200 → 512 bytes (0x200) of program data

+**Parsing approach:**

-**Parsing approach:** Since BINARY/BASIC files always have exactly 2 blocks (file header + data block), and the address calculation tells you the program data length, after reading the data header and the calculated number of program data bytes, the file is complete.
+Since BINARY/BASIC files always have exactly 2 blocks (file header + data block), and the address calculation tells you the program data length, after reading the data header and the calculated number of program data bytes, the file is complete.

-Whether there's padding after the program data depends on how the CAS file was created.
-The next CAS HEADER you encounter (if any) will start a NEW file (not part of the current file).
-You must scan forward from your current position to locate that next CAS HEADER—it could be immediately after the program data, or there might be some padding bytes in between.
+After the program data, there may be padding bytes to maintain 8-byte alignment.
+Since the next CAS HEADER must start at an 8-byte aligned offset, padding (typically zero bytes) is added if the program data doesn't end at an 8-byte boundary.
+To find the next file, scan forward to locate the next CAS HEADER at an aligned offset.

 **No EOF Marker:**